There are five Board Committees.

 The Quality and Environment Committee is chaired by Professor Stephen Palmer.
 The Committee meets on a monthly basis and advises the Board on any issue relating to operational policy and practice in relation to compliance with drinking water regulations and environmental laws and regulations.
 The Committee also reviews the performance of Welsh Water against agreed key performance indicators, with particular regard to matters of public health, health and safety and environmental impact.
-Each year, the Quality and Environment Committee publishes a report of its work.
+Each year, the Quality and Environment Committee publishes a report of its work in the Annual Report.

 The Audit Committee is chaired by John Warren.
 Its role is to:

 - Review and advise the Board on the Group’s interim and annual financial statements, its accounting policies and on the control of its financial and business risks

 - review the nature and scope of the work to be performed by the external auditors and outsourced internal audit function, the results of their audit work and of the response of management

 - review and advise the Board on the effectiveness of the company's internal control environment; and

 - make recommendations on the appointment and remuneration of external auditors and to monitor their performance; approve and monitor the policy for non-audit services provided to the Group by the external auditors to ensure that the independence of the auditors is not compromised.